 Property Applies to Description Folders Applies to all folders in the repository.
 Files Applies to all files in the repository.
 Applies only to the file types you specify.
 If you select the File types option, the Files option is automatically selected.
-To specify a file type: File types Click the empsis button.
-The File Types that gots opens.
+To specify a file type: 1.
+Click the ellipsis button.
+The File Types dialog box opens.
+File types Click the ellipsis button.
+The File Types dialog box opens.
 From the File Types list, select the file type you want to associate with the custom property.
 To select multiple file types, press the Ctrl key and select multiple rows.
 If you select one file type, that file type appears in the text box.
 If you select multiple file types, the first file type appears in the list followed by an ellipsis.
-Click OK.
+3. Click OK.
 Jobs Applies only to jobs in the repository.